-Noted poster artist Eugene Oge drew this poster in 1913 as a follow-up to his 1904 poster of the same name.
+Noted poster artist Eugene Oge drew this poster around 1913 as a follow-up to his earlier poster with a similar name.
 Both posters are advertisements for La Menthe-Pastille, a mint-flavored French liqueur, and both show a similar scene of famous figures gathered around a table, but the posters are quite different.

-In this later version created nine years later in 1913, the world leaders, while still gathered around the table, are somewhat different.
+In this later version, the world leaders, while still gathered around the table, are somewhat different.
 Instead of thirteen figures, there are only ten in this poster, three of whom (reportedly the kings of Serbia, Bulgaria and Greece) are drawn as puppet-sized figures.
-As in the 1904 poster, all are portrayed as caricatures of their real selves, and their cartoonish qualities add to the posters' allure.
+As in the earlier poster, all are portrayed as caricatures of their real selves, and their cartoonish qualities add to the posters' allure.

 The messages of these two posters are different, however.
-At the top of both posters the words are the same, "At the court of the Hague," but in the 1913 poster the phrase (loosely translated), "Saved from peril" is written on the tablecloth.
-This does not appear in the 1904 poster.
+At the top of both posters the words are the same, "At the court of the Hague," but in this poster the phrase (loosely translated), "Saved from peril" is written on the tablecloth.
+This does not appear in the earlier poster.
 Underneath that phrase in bigger print is the caption that appears on both posters, "La Menthe-Pastille."

 In 1913, Europe was on the brink of what was to be World War I. Unfortunately, if the phrase "saved from peril" referred to the idea that a world war could be averted if leaders would meet at the negotiating table and bond with each other over a bottle La Menthe-Pastille, this hope was sadly misplaced.

 Both posters reveal with satire and exaggerated caricatures the political machinations and power plays that dominated the pre-WWI era.
 To no one’s surprise, these posters are still quite popular and have become classic examples of the incorporation of politics and current events into an advertising campaign.